 At Ellevest, they advise investing in low-cost exchange-traded funds, otherwise known as ETFs, where possible.
 And for a digital adviser, the management fee, the amount that adviser charges you, should be well below 1%.
 Ellevest’s are below that.
 So, don’t be afraid to ask how much you’ll be charged.

 How do you start?
 Easy.
-You head to their website (link below), fill our a short questionnaire .
-Then, they suggest personalized investment portfolios that you can edit and set up with recurring deposits — so you don’t even miss the money.
+You head to their website (here you go!), fill out a short questionnaire.
+Then, Ellevest suggests personalized investment portfolios that you can edit and set up with recurring deposits — so you don’t even miss the money.

 4. Ask: Are you a fiduciary?

 Number four: When you invest, work with a fiduciary.
 That’s someone who is obligated to put their clients best interests ahead of their own.
 It also means a fiduciary must offer you suitable investments, appropriate for your risk-capacity, and financial goals.
-And believe it or not, not every financial services firm has to do this, but at Ellevest they think it’s a no-brainer.
+And believe it or not, not every financial service firm has to do this, but at Ellevest they think it’s a no-brainer.
+The are a fiduciary.

 In your investing quest, you may also encounter broker-dealers.
 Broker-dealers may also be called “financial advisors,” but they are not investment advisors or fiduciaries.
 They are not legally obligated to tell you when they have an interest in the security they are recommending for you.
 Yup, so the person you are hoping is watching out for your best interest is actually acting in their best interest.
 So, make sure to ask.

 Number five: Get more conservative as you go.
 When you start investing in a retirement account at an early age, you may have a lot more in stock or stock-based securities.
 Though stocks are riskier, they may offer a higher return.

 Number four: Change gears as you get older or closer to what you’re investing in.
 We usually recommend shifting your investments so they’re less risky the older you get or the closer you get to your goal date.